sbussmann/uvmcmcfit/README.md

  2. Inside this directory, you must ensure the following files are present:

- - "config.py": This is the configuration file that describes where the source of interest is located, what type of model to use for the lens and source, the name of the image of the target from your interferometric data, the name of the uvfits files containing the interferometric visibilities, and a few important processing options as well.
-Syntax is python.
+ - "config.yaml": This is the configuration file that describes where the source of interest is located, what type of model to use for the lens and source, the name of the image of the target from your interferometric data, the name of the uvfits files containing the interferometric visibilities, and a few important processing options as well.
+Syntax is yaml.

  - Image of the target from your interferometric data.
 The spatial resolution of this image (arcseconds per pixel), modified by an optional oversampling